 Once you’ve joined the platform as a source, journalists post requests for experts about certain topics, which you’ll receive by email.
 You can then send the pitch to the masked email address in the source request.
 If the journalist is interested after reading your pitch, they’ll reach out to you.

-When people read about your business on the top digital publication sites, they'll trust your brand even more.
-Trust generates a higher number of leads, and leads convert into sales.
+When people read about your business on the top digital publication sites, they’ll trust your brand even more.
+Trust generates a higher number of sales qualified leads and a better conversion rate.